-Many people reach a point in life and wholeheartedly declare, “I want children,” without much thought.
+Many people reach a point in life and wholeheartedly declare, “I want children.”
+A switch simply flips.
 Of course, not all of us enter adulthood knowing innately that we want to have children.
 Many people struggle to acknowledge to themselves — let alone others — the uncertainty about what is often assumed to be the most logical step of adulthood.
 A voice rises and says, “What if I don’t want kids?”
 So, how do you know if you really should have kids, if you want to be a father?
 What are the real questions you should be asking?

 How does the Fatherhood Clarity Course work?

 When I work with men one-on-one, it’s a 12 to 14 week course that’s structured and ordered, and I take them through a series of exercises and writing assignments to really take an inward journey into helping them discover the clarity of their desire, which has nothing to do with their decision.

 So the premise is that in order to be able to make a decision, you have to step back and put the decision aside so that you can first figure out what you want and why, and what drives it from the inside out so you’re not in reaction to something outside of you.
 And when you have clarity of that then you can look at a decision, but when you look at them at the same time then you end up in a gridlock or a stuck place.
 And so, it’s very directive, it isn’t open-ended, it isn’t just what are the pros and cons because that doesn’t really help in trying to figure out what it is you want.